Numbers Chapter 12

 Hebrew Yəhōwā, one vocalization of the Tetragrammaton יהוה (YHWH), the proper name of the God of Israel in the Hebrew Bible/Old Testament.
 It is considered one of the seven names of God in Judaism and a form of God’s name in Christianity.
 Covenant making covenant keeping GOD.
 For more info click here

-, If her father had but spit in her face, should she not be ashamed seven days ?
+, If her father had but spit in her face, shouldn’t she be ashamed seven days ?
 Let her be shut out from the camp seven days, and after that let her be received in [again].

 12:15 And Miriamמִרְיָם